heyou88/CHRONOLIDAY/README.md

-an app give you opportunity to book the time traveling
+An app give you the opportunity to book the time travels